SandraAdel/Computer-Graphics-and-Visualization-Course-Application/Report.md

 3. Took a long time and effort to adjust the robot walking animation technique

 You can find in the part 1 folder:
+1. Assignment 3 zip folder containing:
 - main.cpp
 - image folder for texture mapping images
 - data folder for .obj and .mtl file of objects
 - imageloader and glm files
+2. Demo video zip folder containing:
-- Demo video to illustrate robot animation
+- Demo video to illustrate robot animation & texture mapping
-- README explaining functions added, self-animation technqiues, loaded objects interaction animation techniques and texture mapping technique
+3. README explaining functions added, self-animation technqiues, loaded objects interaction animation techniques and texture mapping technique

 Part B